BinaryParadise/CanaryService/iOS/README.md

 ## License

-MCFrontendService is available under the MIT license.
+MCFrontendKit is available under the MIT license.
 See the LICENSE file for more info.